Written by Rochelle Guida

 My Tiya Evelyn with her warm smile, visiting my grandmother.

-Being a Bayan: Spreading Kindness in the Second Language Classroom
+Being a Bayan: Spreading Kindness in the Additional Language Classroom

 Activity Objective